Guide to NodeJS: What is it Used for in 2026?

 Node.js for Server-Side Web Applications

-Node.js has become a popular choice for building server-side web applications due to its non-blocking, event-driven architecture.
 Traditional server-side technologies like PHP or Ruby on Rails often handle concurrent connections inefficiently by blocking I/O operations.
 This leads to slower response times and resource bottlenecks.
-In contrast, Node.js uses asynchronous can handle thousands of concurrent connections without creating bottlenecks.
+In contrast, Node.js uses asynchronous I/O to handle thousands of concurrent connections without blockers.
+Because of that, it became a popular choice for building server-side web applications.

 - Non-blocking I/O: Node.js can handle multiple requests concurrently without blocking the main thread, making it highly scalable.